 Carpet cleaning doesn't have to be a daunting task.
 "Add about 15 drops of any essential oil (your favorite scent) to about a 16-ounce box of baking soda," suggests Toth.
 "Mix it up well so the oils are completely absorbed.
 Once oils are absorbed, simply shake some of the perfumed baking soda on your carpet, wait five minutes, and then vacuum it."

-Henderson also suggests giving your laundry closet a quick refresh: "Refresh pillows and towels in the washing machine," she says.
+Henderson also suggests giving your linen closet a quick refresh: "Refresh pillows and towels in the washing machine," she says.
 "Throw your towels and pillows in with a combination of vinegar and baking soda to create more fluffiness."

-If All Else Fails, Call in Help
+If All Else Fails, Recruit Help